IrishBruse/LDtkMonogame/README.md

 ## Build instructions

 This is build instructions for the LDtk library not for your game.

 Game instructions are on the wiki link above.

-`LDtk.Codegen` & `LDtk.ContentPipeline` need to be built before the examples
-as the examples depend on them.
+`LDtk.Codegen` & `LDtk.ContentPipeline` need to be built before the examples as the examples depend on them.

 You can just run `build.bat`
-it will build everything in the correct order and from then on unless
-you make changes to `Codegen` or `ContentPipeline` building like normal should work
+it will build everything in the correct order and from then on unless you make changes to `LDtk.Codegen` or `LDtk.ContentPipeline` building like normal should work

+Ignore any error produced from the build.bat